Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

 To measure the water temperature, use an infrared thermometer or a probe thermometer.
 Alternatively, test the water with your finger; it should feel warm, but not too hot.
 If you can’t keep your finger in the water for more than 5 seconds, the water is too hot.

-Be sure to account for the water used to dissolve the yeast as part of the total amount of water in the recipe.
-For example, if the recipe calls for 100 grams of water and you used 20 grams to dissolve the yeast, add the yeast water (20 grams) to 80 grams of water to reach a total of 100 grams.
+Be sure to account for the water used to suspend the yeast as part of the total amount of water in the recipe.
+For example, if the recipe calls for 100 grams of water and you used 20 grams to suspend the yeast, add the yeast water (20 grams) to 80 grams of water to reach a total of 100 grams.
 Be aware not to add the yeast water to an additional 100 grams of water, as this would result in a total of 120 grams of water.

-My recommendation is to prepare the total amount of water required by the recipe in advance; Next, transfer a portion of this prepared water to a separate container to dissolve the yeast.
+My recommendation is to prepare the total amount of water required by the recipe in advance; Next, transfer a portion of this prepared water to a separate container to suspend the yeast.
 This way, you can safely add the yeast-water mixture to the remaining water and avoid confusion.

 After heating the water, add the yeast (without any sugar or flour), mix well, and let the solution sit for about 10 minutes.
 Then, add the yeast water to the rest of the recipe’s water and mix well.